Developmental Dysplasia of the Hip (DDH)

 This involves an incision, opening of the hip joint itself, and directly visualizing the ball and socket.
 After open reduction infants will require a spica cast but generally for less time than after a closed reduction.

-Continued follow-up even after successful treatment of DDH in an infant is very important because as a child grows into an adolescent the socket needs to be monitored to be sure that it, too, is developing properly.
+Continued follow-up even after successful treatment of hip dysplasia in an infant is very important because as a child grows into an adolescent the socket needs to be monitored to be sure that it, too, is developing properly.
 Occasionally, additional surgeries will be needed to help deepen a socket and minimize the risk of arthritis as an adult.